Skip to content

 up

-Start the proxy and auto-configure common applications to route AI traffic through Bleep.
+Start the DNS redirect service and auto-configure common applications to trust the Bleep CA certificate.
 This is the recommended way to start Bleep on developer machines.

 bleep up